 When comparing Logseq vs Trilium Notes, the Slant community recommends Logseq for most people.
-In the question“What are the best note taking apps for Linux?”
-Logseq is ranked 15th while Trilium Notes is ranked 19th.
+In the question“What are the best knowledge base systems for personal use?”
+Logseq is ranked 2nd while Trilium Notes is ranked 10th.
 The most important reason people chose Logseq is:

 Specs